codewordcreative/susty-icons/README.md

 * Multiple decimal places (computers don't like long multiplication and division any more than we do)
 * Related: Irregular viewboxes (but don't fudge that with lots of decimal places!)
 * Failure to use built-in shapes (e.g., circles, ellipses)
+* Outlining both sides of an outline icon's boundaries when the stroke-width attribute would suffice
 * Repeating identical or near-identical symbols more than once rather than using the symbol and use system
 * Overuse of additional points to create curves, when adjusting the main curve would suffice
 * General junk code, but existing tooling is good for getting rid of this
 * Rare in icons, but worth mentioning: Some transforms used are much more complex to render (see below)
 * Rare in icons, but common in logos: Forgetting the text element exists (vectors of text are so complex!)

+### Additional aspect I'll be experimenting with
+* Relative versus absolute positioning: While this won't make a difference in SVGs with a single starting position, it could play a role in others - increasing rendering complexity.
+This may have a negligible impact in small SVGs, but a bigger one in larger ones.
+Where there is no difference in data size, I am favouring absolute positioning.

 ### Specifically: Code bloat
 Excessive data and unnecessarily information lead to code bloat.
 As in, more data transferred.
 This is often a matter of bytes, but this adds up fast in regularly used icons.